Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/workflow.md

 This lets you quickly skip between animations to see other poses, and means all sprites will share the same `load.gml` data.

 With many animations, it may get bulky and harder to navigate.
-Some modders split into a few aseprite files for organization (such as movement, normals, aerials, specials).
+Some modders split into a few Aseprite files for organization (such as movement, normals, aerials, specials).

 ## Iteration